logo

 Abstract

-Food loss and waste (FLW) is a significant challenge to food system sustainability, including aquatic foods.
-This study investigated aquatic FLW in the US food supply using primary and secondary data and life cycle methodology.
-Significant differences in FLW were found among species, production technology, origin, and supply chain stage.
-Total aquatic FLW was estimated at 22.7%, considerably lower than previous estimates (43–55% lower).
-Production losses from imported food contribute over a quarter of total FLW, highlighting the need for multinational efforts to implement interventions.
-These findings inform the prioritization of solutions, including innovations, government incentives, policy changes, infrastructure improvements, and equity considerations.
+Food loss and waste (FLW) is a major challenge to food system sustainability, including aquatic foods.
+We investigated aquatic FLW in the food supply of the United States, the largest importer of aquatic food globally, using primary and secondary data and life cycle methodology.
+We show that there are significant differences in FLW among species, production technology, origin and stage of supply chain.
+We estimate total aquatic FLW was 22.7%, which is 43–55% lower than earlier estimates reported in the literature, illustrating the importance of applying a disaggregated approach.
+Production losses associated with imported food contribute over a quarter of total FLW, and addressing these losses requires multinational efforts to implement interventions along the supply chain.
+These findings inform prioritization of solutions—including areas of need for innovations, government incentives, policy change, infrastructure and equity.

 Publisher